 And even better, something that is made in your CROCKPOT.
 BUZZ WORD.

-Then, the cookies craving comes….and you MUST GIVE IN.
+Then, the paleo coconut flour chocolate chip cookies craving comes….and you MUST GIVE IN.

 Unless you are a weird super-human person that’s will power is dressed up in a ninja suit AND THEN covered with a suit of ARMOR.
 Which is all Taylor speak for “you have crazy good willpower and you should probably STAP IT.”

 Remember those Paleo Egg Muffins where I told you of Mr. FFF’s new diet?
 He went from eating a homemade cereal recipe and milk for breakfast, lunch and dinner to eating almond milk and quinoa casserole because he had to try going dairy and gluten free, for some not-so-funny tummy troubles.

 Side note: He didn’t think it would work.
 But, he feels better.
 I win.

 At the start of his diet there was this moment where I looked over at him, standing in the kitchen and he looked TERRIFIED.
 Like he was just standing there, frozen in fear.

 So, like a good wife, I asked “ARE YOU OK!?” and you know what he said?

 HOW CAN I EVER EAT A COOKIE AGAIN?
 NO COOKIES AND NO CEREAL?
 HOW WILL LIFE GO ON?!